 Definitions

 ‘Pitch’ – an area of a Gypsy and Traveller site designed to accommodate a single Gypsy or Traveller household.

+‘Plot’ – an area of a Travelling Showpeople site (often called a ‘yard’) designed as a mixed-use plot, which may/will need to incorporate space or to be split to allow for the storage of equipment.

 For ‘Gypsies and Travellers’, ‘New Age Travellers, ‘Travelling Showpeople’, ‘easy walking distance’, ’important local services’, ‘Strategic Road Network’ and ‘minimum service frequency standard’ – see Glossary.